Zibnitskii-Aleksandr/_learning/README.md

 # _Learning
-# Some sources code and examples on the difference software languages
+# Some sources code and examples on the difference software languages and tecnologies